 The following theorem is the main result of this section.
 Its implication (c)~$\Rightarrow$~(d) is analogous to Lemma~3.18 of \cite{Weber07} for Yoneda structures.
 The latter requires $\ps M$ to be admissible; here only the existence of the companion $\hmap{\yon_*}M\ps M$ is assumed. \begin{theorem} For a morphism $\map fMN$ the following are equivalent: \begin{enumerate}[label=\textup{(\alph*)}] \item $f$ is (weakly) total; \item if a pointwise (weakly) left $f$"/exact cell (\defref{left exact}) of the form below exists then so does the pointwise (weak) left Kan extension of $f \of d$ along $J$ (\defref{pointwise left Kan extension}).

-\end{enumerate} If the (weak) Yoneda morphism $\map\yon M{\ps M}$ (\defref{yoneda embedding}) as well as the companions $\yon_*$ and $f_*$ exist then the following conditions are further equivalent: \begin{enumerate}[label=\textup{(\alph*)}, resume] \item the weak left Kan extension of $f$ along $\yon_*$ exists and restricts along \mbox{$\map{\cur f_*}N{\ps M}$} (\defthreeref{weak left Kan extension}{pointwise left Kan extension}{yoneda embedding}); \item $\cur f_*$ admits a left adjoint $\map z{\ps M}N$, \end{enumerate} and in that case the weak left Kan extension of \textup{(c)} and the left adjoint $z$ of \textup{(d)} coincide. \end{theorem} \begin{proof} (a) $\Rightarrow$ (b) follows from applying the \defref{left exact} to the composites as on the left below, where the cell $\eta$ defines $\map lBN$ as the pointwise left Kan extension of $f$ along $K$. (b) $\Rightarrow$ (a) simply follows from applying (b) to the identity cell $\id_J$. (a) $\Rightarrow$ (c) is clear, but notice that the restriction $\yon_*(\id, \cur f_*)$ exists and is equal to $f_*$.
-Indeed this follows from the fact that the unique factorisation $\cell{\cart'}{f_*}{y_*}$, of the cartesian cell defining $\cur f_*$ (\defref{yoneda embedding}) through that defining $y_*$, is cartesian by the pasting lemma (\auglemref{4.15}).
+\end{enumerate} If the (weak) Yoneda morphism $\map\yon M{\ps M}$ (\defref{yoneda embedding}) as well as the companions $\yon_*$ and $f_*$ exist then the conditions above and those below are all equivalent. \begin{enumerate}[label=\textup{(\alph*)}, resume] \item The weak left Kan extension of $f$ along $\yon_*$ exists and restricts along \mbox{$\map{\cur f_*}N{\ps M}$} (\defthreeref{weak left Kan extension}{pointwise left Kan extension}{yoneda embedding}); \item $\cur f_*$ admits a left adjoint $\map z{\ps M}N$. \end{enumerate} Moreover in that case the weak left Kan extension of condition \textup{(c)} and the left adjoint $z$ of condition \textup{(d)} coincide. \end{theorem} \begin{proof} (a) $\Rightarrow$ (b) follows from applying the \defref{left exact} to the composites as on the left below, where the cell $\eta$ defines $\map lBN$ as the pointwise left Kan extension of $f$ along $K$. (b) $\Rightarrow$ (a) simply follows from applying (b) to the identity cell $\id_J$. (a) $\Rightarrow$ (c) is clear, but notice that the restriction $\yon_*(\id, \cur f_*)$ exists and is equal to $f_*$.
+Indeed this follows from the fact that the unique factorisation $\cell{\cart'}{f_*}{y_*}$, of the cartesian cell defining $\cur f_*$ (\defref{yoneda embedding}) through that defining $y_*$, is cartesian by the pasting lemma (\lemref{pasting lemma for cartesian cells}).

 (d) $\Rightarrow$ (a).
 Consider the composite in the middle below, of the cartesian cell that defines $\cur f_*$ and the counit $\eps$ of $z \ladj \cur f_*$.
 It is cartesian by \auglemref{4.17}, showing that $(z \of \yon)_* \iso f_*$.
 Since taking companions extends to an equivalence $(\dash)_*$ of augmented virtual double categories (\augthmref{6.5}) we conclude that $z \of \yon \iso f$.
 The pointwise (weak) left Kan extension of $f$ along any $\hmap JMB$ can now be constructed as $z \of \cur J$, with the composite on the right below as the defining pointwise (weakly) left Kan cell.
 Here we use the fact that the left adjoint $z$ is cocontinuous; see \propref{left adjoints are cocontinuous}.